aoko-neo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Print third line of the file
+print third line of a file